pcleddy/AWS-tools/README.md

 Misc tools hitting the AWS API using Ruby, Javascript, etc.

-New addition: snapshot subdir has new project using Python against AWS API to do scheduled backups.
+New addition: "snapshots" subdir has new project using Python against AWS API to do scheduled backups.

 ## automated*snapshot.js